Mindfulness Chaplain - Dr Kitty Wheater

 Dr Kitty Wheater is the Mindfulness Chaplain, and runs the UoE Mindfulness Programme for students and staff.

 Dr Kitty Wheater is a mindfulness practitioner, social and medical anthropologist, and writer.
-She began practising mindfulness in 2009, and trained to teach Mindfulness-based Cognitive Therapy at the Oxford Mindfulness Centre, where she spent five years as part of a small team developing their programme for university students.
-As a practitioner focusing on mindfulness in higher education, Kitty is particularly interested in supporting ongoing practice for students and staff, the emerging evidence-base for mindfulness in university settings, and trauma-sensitive mindfulness.
+She began practising mindfulness in 2009, and trained to teach Mindfulness-based Cognitive Therapy at the Oxford Mindfulness Centre, where she also spent some years training mindfulness teachers in the UK and internationally as an Associate.
+Kitty has a DPhil in Anthropology from the University of Oxford, where her doctoral and postdoctoral research focused on embodiment and ethics in mindfulness-based interventions.
+Kitty joined the University of Edinburgh in 2019.

 At the University Chaplaincy, Kitty runs the Mindfulness Programme of courses, workshops, retreat days, and twice-weekly lunchtime drop-in sessions, open to the whole University.
-Kitty is the author of the weekly MindLetter, which has over 500 subscribers across the University, been viewed thousands of times during COVID-19, and been picked up by the BBC.
-She edits the Chaplaincy blog, For Times Like This, and co-hosts PhD Book Club with Rev’d Dr Harriet Harris.
+Kitty is the author of the weekly MindLetter, which has over 700 subscribers across the University, been picked up by the BBC, and been viewed thousands of times.
+She edits the Chaplaincy blog, For Times Like These, and co-hosts PhD Book Club with Rev’d Dr Harriet Harris.

 Kitty founded and hosts Why Don’t You Write Me, a postcard-writing, art and connection project, designed to connect the UoE community to each other and the people they care about across distances of place and (head)space.
 Since December 2020, hundreds of WDYWM cards have been sent by UoE members each month across the University and all over the world.